 Running the script over a batch of failed events between two dates.
 This fixes the event payloads, per the recovery script, and then reprocesses them through your pipeline.

-This stage of recovery is currently a process run by the Snowplow Support team on customers behalf.
+For Snowplow BDP Enterprise customers, this stage of recovery is run by the Snowplow Support team.